The cremation process explained

 How much does a cremation cost?

-The cost of a cremation will depend on a number of factors, including your location within the UK where the cremation will take place and the funeral arrangements you choose to make.
-However, the average basic cremation in the UK cost £3980* in 2025, which includes cremation fees, Funeral Director’s fees, doctor’s fees and the cost of a minister or officiant.
+The cost of a cremation will depend on a number of factors, including where in the UK the cremation takes place and the funeral arrangements you choose.

-The cost of a cremation is typically less than a burial.
 Find out more about average cremation costs, what’s typically included and the elements you may have to pay extra for.

 How to arrange a cremation with Simplicity

 At Simplicity, we make arranging a cremation a simple, straightforward process.
-Unlike arranging a traditional cremation, you will not have to visit a funeral home or spend hours discussing arrangements with a Funeral Director.
+Unlike arranging a traditional cremation, you will not have to visit a funeral home or spend hours discussing arrangements with a funeral director.

-All it takes is a phone call to get the process started.
-When you contact us, our expert team of telephone funeral arrangers will answer any questions you may have and explain the entire cremation process to you, from the collection of your loved one from their place of rest to the return or respectful scattering of their ashes.
+When you contact us, our expert team of funeral arrangers will answer any questions you have and explain the entire cremation process, from the collection of your loved one, to the return of their ashes.

 • Cremation fees

-• Doctor’s fees – something not all providers will include
+• Doctor’s fees (something not all providers will include)

 • A simple coffin